-There are a wide range of medical devices that can enhance the care of older Australians.
-Wireless communications and advanced medical technology can be used to respond to the challenges of ageing and chronic disease.
-Governmentsubsidised aged care services are currently provided to approximately 900,000 older Australians (DoHA, 2009).
-The aim of community care is to aid frail elderly people and those with disabilities to remain either in their own homes or in assisted living arrangements.
-When care needs can not be met in the community, individuals are transitioned to residential care settings.
-MTAA strongly supports the establishment of schemes that enable equitable patient access to medical products and technologies.
+There are a wide range of medical devices that can enhance the care of Australians with disabilities.
+Wireless communications and advanced medical technology can be used to respond to the challenges of disability and chronic disease.
+MTAA strongly supports the establishment of schemes that enable equitable access to medical products and technologies.
 The appropriate provision of Essential Care items and telemonitoring services will decrease emergency room visits, decrease unnecessary hospitalizations, avoid inappropriate transition to residential care and achieve cost savings through maintaining people in their own homes.
-Monitoring will allow both older frail patients and those in rural and remote areas to receive higher levels of care.
-Based on overseas models, both the ECL and Telemonitoring services are likely to be highly cost effective.
+Monitoring will allow disabled individuals in rural and remote areas to receive better levels of care.
+Based on overseas models, both the ECL and telemonitoring services are likely to be highly cost effective.
 A recent study in Northern Ireland compared the costs of in-hospital care to comparative delivery of out-of-hospital over a year.
-Outof-hospital care was 80% less expensive.
+Out-of-hospital care was 80% less expensive.
 Five patients could be treated at home for the same price as treating one patient in hospital (Northern Ireland Health Economic Group, 2008).
-There are a number of examples where care is pushed into hospital settings that could be provided in the home.
-For example, patients with chronic wounds are most appropriately treated at home (by community nurses) or in the GP's office (Gross, 2006).
-Because modern wound care products are not funded, patients end up being treated in (costly) hospital settings.